-Before the COVID19 stay at home orders, I did a gravel ride with an athlete who had never ridden gravel before (Hi, Stan!), and body position was the thing we worked on most.
+Last season I rode with an athlete who had never done a gravel ride before (Hi, Stan!), and body position was the thing we worked on most.
 How you position your body over the bike and where you distribute your weight are fundamentals for handling your bike, especially when the ground is constantly changing and shifting beneath you.
-These skills are important for climbing and descending, as well as navigating rough sections of road and trail that may be full of potholes, washboard brake bumps, roots, rocks, and deep ruts.
+These gravel cycling skills are important for climbing and descending, as well as navigating rough sections of road and trail that may be full of potholes, washboard brake bumps, roots, rocks, and deep ruts.

 The most important body position to get right for gravel descending is the “ready” body position.
 This is the position you should default to on most fast descents (the ones where you stop pedaling), as it gives you maximum stability and maneuverability if you need to suddenly change positions.
 If you’ve ever ridden a mountain bike, you are likely somewhat familiar with this position.